-Commander-in-Chief Holbrook: Mrs. McGee, have you anything to say?
+Commander-in-Chief Holbrook: Mrs. McGee, have you anything to sav?

-Mrs. Mae McGee, Department President of Illinois: I feel very highly honored to bring greetings from the Department of Illinois to highly honored to bring greetings from the Department of Illinois to highly honored that our National the Sons of Union Veterans.
+Mrs. Mae McGee, Department President of Illinois: I feel very highly honored to bring greetings from the Department of Illinois to the Sons of Union Veterans.
 I feel doubly honored that our National Commander is from Illinois.
 I am not like the other ladies, I can't tell a story.
 I am like George Washington, I always tell the truth.
 Commander-in-Chief Holbrook: Mrs. Wentzel, have you a word for us?